dotnet/docs/docs/framework/wcf/feature-details/reliable-sessions-overview.md

 For an example of how to create a custom binding, see [How to: Create a Custom Reliable Session Binding with HTTPS](../../../../docs/framework/wcf/feature-details/how-to-create-a-custom-reliable-session-binding-with-https.md).

-For a discussion of [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] bindings that support reliable sessions, see [System-Provided Bindings](../../../../docs/framework/wcf/system-provided-bindings.md).
+For a discussion of WCF bindings that support reliable sessions, see [System-Provided Bindings](../../../../docs/framework/wcf/system-provided-bindings.md).

 ## When to use reliable sessions

-It's important to understand when to use reliable sessions in your application. [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] supports reliable sessions between endpoints that are active and alive at the same time.
+It's important to understand when to use reliable sessions in your application.
+WCF supports reliable sessions between endpoints that are active and alive at the same time.
 If your application requires one of the endpoints be unavailable for a duration of time, then use queues to achieve reliability.

 If the scenario requires two endpoints connected over TCP, then TCP may be sufficient to provide reliable message exchanges.
 Although, it isn't necessary to use a reliable session, since TCP ensures that the packets arrive in order and only once.